-The Intramuros neighborhood of Manila is also called the “Walled City”.
+The Intramuros neighborhood, also called the “Walled City”, is the most photogenic part of Manila.
 The defensive walls were constructed by the Spanish colonizers in the late 16th century to protect from invasion and it was guarded by Fort Santiago.
 The area was destroyed by the Battle of Manila in 1945 and in more recent years the government has worked to rebuild and preserve the remaining landmarks.
 Hire a tricycle driver for 200 PHP/30 minutes for a tour and history lesson of the area.

 Highlights of Intramuros beyond Fort Santiago include the San Augustin Church, the Baluarte de San Diego, and the statue of King Philip II of Spain (the namesake of the Philippines).

 Just north of Intramuros is a favorite local hangout, Rizal Park.
 The park is named in honor of José Rizal whose writings helped to inspire the Philippine Revolution against the Spanish before he was executed here.
 The park is a perfect place to enjoy a leisurely afternoon stroll.
 A tranquil Chinese Garden is in the park as well.

 And south of Intramuros you’ll find Binondo, the world’s oldest Chinatown.
 There’s a church that’s worth visiting, delicious restaurants, and some quirky Chinese shops and markets.